-Public Safety has published the Canadian Urban Search and Rescue Classification Guide, which defines the standard array of tools, equipment and supplies suitable for teams at Light, Medium and Heavy operational levels.
-Three Canadian cities (CAN TF1 Vancouver, CAN TF2 Calgary, and CAN TF3 Toronto) and the Province of Manitoba (CAN TF4) currently have interoperable HUSAR capacity and capability.
+Public Safety Canada has published the Canadian Urban Search and Rescue Classification Guide, which defines the standard array of tools, equipment and supplies suitable for teams at Light, Medium and Heavy operational levels.

-The main elements of HUSAR are based on Task Force interoperability and modularity, as well as 24/7 operational readiness to deploy on short notice in response to domestic incidents.
+The main elements of HUSAR are focused on Task Force interoperability, as well as 24/7 operational readiness to deploy on short notice in response to domestic incidents.

 Emergency Management News Releases